 - Playing some good music

-Music for bedtime shouldn’t be the ones that can boost energy.
-Choose the ones that are mellow and rhythmic.
-You may also want to try singing him a song.
+Music for bedtime shouldn’t boost energy.
+Choose the melodies that are mellow and rhythmic.
+You may also want to try singing them a song.
 Children will tend to listen when they know it is your voice speaking or even singing.

 - Playing a game

 You can play puzzle games with your toddler.
-Aside from enhancing his mental ability, he will also end up sleeping.
+Aside from enhancing his mental ability, they will also end up getting drowsy.
 Games that require energy like pillow fights can also help in encouraging your toddler’s sleep.
-After he gets tired, the next thing you’ll know is that he’s already asleep.
+After they gets tired, the next thing you’ll know is that they’re already asleep.

 - Saying goodnight